cloudmesh-community/fa18-523-57/paper/paper.md

 ## Drawbacks of PyTorch

-When we compare PyTorch over its competitor like TensorFlow [@fa18-523-57-competition] we identify some of the areas where TensorFlow has advantages over PyTorch [@fa18-523-57-PyTorch-tensorflow].
+When we compare PyTorch over its competitor like TensorFlow [@fa18-523-57-competition] we identify the below areas where TensorFlow outperforms PyTorch [@fa18-523-57-PyTorch-tensorflow].

 1. Coverage of functionality is less in PyTorch when compared to TensorFlow.
 The functions like NumPy's flip along a dimension, checking NaN values, fast